 President Xi appreciated what Trump had said about transparency in China, about the fact that Xi had done an appropriate seclusion of different areas, and he tied off Hunan and Hubei because of the flu epidemic.

-So, Steve has this weird thing where he thinks that the newspapers talk to him and he thinks that he's speaking back to powerful people when he comes on Alex's show or he makes his YouTube videos.
+So Steve has this weird thing where he thinks that the newspapers talk to him and he thinks that he's speaking back to powerful people when he comes on Alex's show or he makes his YouTube videos.

-And I would generally err on the side of thinking it's just sort of a flourish of language or something, but it's so consistent.
+And I would generally err on the side of thinking it's like just sort of a flourish of language or something, but it's so consistent.

-He's sending a message to Nancy Pelosi through Alex's show.
+Like in this next clip, he really seems to think like he's sending a message to Nancy Pelosi through Alex's show.

-He really seems to be expressing that through Alex's show, they have taught Nancy Pelosi about the nature of a republic, and she's gone and done some research on it.
+He's really seems to be expressing that through Alex's show, they have taught Nancy Pelosi about the nature of a republic, and she's gone and done some research on it.

-It's getting sun that helps boost your immunity, and it's people that have the deficiencies that are open to this stuff.
+And it's people that have the deficiencies that are open to this stuff.

 And again, knock on wood, I haven't had a fever in over four years, and it's because I take fish oil every day.

-So as long as your immunity system, even if you're 60s, 70s, or you're young, and you're in good shape, you take your vitamins, you work out, you stay healthy, that virus is not going to be lethal.
+So as long as your immunity system, even if you're 60s, 70s, or you're young and you're in good shape, you take your vitamins, you work out, you stay healthy, that virus is not going to be lethal.

 So that's number one.

-Number two, the fact that we don't have a Surgeon General and a public health service is disturbing.
+Number two, the fact that we don't have a surgeon general and a public health service is disturbing.

 The answer was no.